AxdeKlerk/Praise-The-Loud/Debugging.md

   After that, I ran *'git rm --cached env.py'* to stop Git from tracking the file, committed the change, and pushed again.
 I confirmed that *'env.py'* is still working locally but is no longer visible or tracked online.

 - **Lesson Learned:** Never commit sensitive credentials to GitHub.
 Always use a local-only *'env.py'* file to store them, and make sure it's excluded from Git tracking.
 If you accidentally commit a secret, use *'BFG Repo-Cleaner'* to remove it from the full history.
+It is also a good idea to use a key generator to create a new key and update it in the *'env.py'* file and periodically audit my repo to check for anything that shouldn'y be tracked.
+This was a simple error that took over a day to fix with the help of *'Chat GPT'* after I failed over three times to try and come to grips with the documentation and help from the *'Slack'* community.